Extremely Honest Q&A | The Diary Of A CEO | E70

 Notable Quotes

-There's something about struggle and limitation that creates gratitude and community you can't replicate
+There's something about scarcity that creates hunger and ambition that comfort will never replicate

 Products Mentioned